3mdeb/blog.3mdeb.com/source/_posts/2016-03-26-pc-engines-apu2-debian-installation.markdown

 ## Summary

-Now when you have Debian installed on your system you can thing about various improvements.
+Now when you have Debian installed on your system you can think about various improvements.
 For example:

 * Xen installation